thenriq/Iris_dataset_Fisher/README.md

 <br/>

 Also, a number of libraries must be installed and imported before running this script.
-The install process can be done from the Command prompt (cmd).
+The libraries install process can be done from the Command prompt (cmd).

 Steps to install libraries: